hardyqr/UW-Spring2017-CS246-Notes/notes-6.1-LEC09.md

 ```

-A class is simply a struct that may contain function.
+A `class` is simply a struct that may contain function.
-- "class" keyword later
+- `class` keyword later

-- An instance of a class is called an object, i.e. a value of type student is a student object.
+- An instance of a class is called an object, ie. a value of type `student` is a `student` object.

 - A function defined inside a class is called a **member function** or **method**. `grade()` is a **method**.